smitike/REU-AI-Cybersecurity/README.md

 ###IoT

 # Main Purpose
-To use dynamic Graph Neural Networks (GNNs) to enhance cybersecurity in home networks by identifying vulnerabilities, detecting attacks, tracing attack sources, assessing impacts, and developing protection and recovery strategies.
+Develop algorithms that utilize the temporal and spatial relationships captured by the GNN to trace the origin of an attack within the network graph.
+Question: Can dynamic GNNs accurately trace back and identify the source of cybersecurity attacks within a network?

 # Expected Outcomes
-Enhanced Vulnerability Detection: A model that flags vulnerable devices in real time.
-(GCN)

 Accurate Source Tracing: Tools for tracing the origin of attacks quickly.
 (GAT)

+# Approach
+Attack Source Identification
+ Approach: Utilize the temporal and spatial dependencies captured by the dynamic GNN to trace back the source of an attack.
+ Techniques: Graph traversal algorithms, backtracking methods in the GNN framework.

+# Quantum Integration
+How QNNs Help: QNNs can improve the traceability of attack sources by analyzing the temporal and spatial relationships in network data more effectively.
+Quantum algorithms can analyze these relationships in a highly parallel manner, leading to faster and more accurate identification of attack sources.
+Example Approach: Developing quantum-enhanced graph traversal algorithms that leverage the principles of quantum entanglement to trace the origin of attacks​ (SpringerLink)​.

+Other options:
-Comprehensive Impact Assessment: A framework to measure attack impact on network performance.
-(TGN)

-Improved Attack Detection and Prediction: A robust system for identifying and predicting attacks.
+Enhanced Vulnerability Detection: A model that flags vulnerable devices in real time.
+(GCN) Comprehensive Impact Assessment: A framework to measure attack impact on network performance.
+(TGN) Improved Attack Detection and Prediction: A robust system for identifying and predicting attacks.
 Effective Protection and Recovery: Strategies to isolate compromised nodes and ensure rapid recovery.